wildcardjoker/PlayersGuide/Part4/level52/FinalBattle/README.md

 ## Core Game: The Uncoded One

-It is time to put the final boss nto the game: The Uncoded One itself.
+It is time to put the final boss into the game: The Uncoded One itself.
 We will add this in as a third battle.

 ### The Uncoded One Objectives

 - Define a new type of monster: *The Uncoded One*.
-It should have `15 HP` and an *unrevalling* attack that randomly deals between 0 and 2 damage when used.
-(The Uncoded One ought to have more HP than the True Programmer, but much more than 15 HP means the Uncoded One wins everytime.
+It should have `15 HP` and an *unravelling* attack that randomly deals between 0 and 2 damage when used.
+(The Uncoded One ought to have more HP than the True Programmer, but much more than 15 HP means the Uncoded One wins every time.
 We can adjust these numbers later.)
 - Add a third battle to the series that contains The Uncoded One.

 ## Core Game: The Player Decides